fossguild/naja/docs/manual.md

 its own tail.

 The score is the number of apples eaten before the snake dies and the game ends.
 The goal is to collect as many apples as possible.
+Besides, at each playthrough, the game will save the player's best score.

-But there’s a catch: the snake lengthens each time it eats an apple.
+But there’s a catch: the snake lengthens each time it eats an apple, and so does its speed.

 Controls
 ------------------------------

 ### Gameplay Controls
-  * `arrow keys or WASD`: move the snake up, down, left, right
+  * `arrow keys or WASD`: move up, down, left, right the snake and the menu options
   * `Q`: quit to main menu
   * `P`: pause the game
   * `ESC or M`: open in-game settings (adjust audio and colors without exiting)